MFaarkrog/swift-snippets/README.md

 ## Todo
 - [ ] Create a script for copying and renaming new snippets created in Xcode (located in the `CodeSnippets` directory).
 Use the value from the `IDECodeSnippetCompletionPrefix` key as the snippet's name.
+- [ ] Add a GIF for usage
+- [ ] Add a section on how to create snippets in Xcode